- Socialist community organizer

 In 1986, Lewis was recruited by Banana Kelly, a Bronx community activist group, to help organize neighborhood residents in a variety of political and social initiatives.
 In 1991, Jon Kest, who headed the New York branch of the community organization ACORN, persuaded Lewis to serve as director of the ACORN Housing Corporation’s NYC Loan Counseling Program.
 There, Lewis helped to negotiate agreements forcing major banks to comply with the economically disastrous mandates of the Community Reinvestment Act, which ultimately helped bring about the infamous housing crisis of 2008.
 In 1994 Lewis became the head of New York ACORN and went on to hold that position for the next 14 years.

-In 1998, Lewis co-founded the Working Families Party (WFP) and served for a number of years as its vice chairman.
+In 1998, Lewis was a founding co-chair of the New York Working Families Party (WFP) and served for a number of years as its vice chairman.
 When WFP supported Hillary Clinton‘s successful U.S. Senate campaign in 2000, Lewis stated: “Candidates know that when they’re on our [WFP ballot] line, they’re committed to certain things […] Hillary knows that if she wins, we’re going to be knockin’ on her door.
 She won’t be able to hide.”